ScilifelabDataCentre/node-pathogens-portal/README.md

    **Note:** Here, `services` is used instead of `navbar_main` as the `menu` key.
 In all cases, you should use the `identifier` used for the section index file (see step 1) as the key.

-### Remove content
+### How to remove default content

-The content included in this toolbox are just suggestions, so it is perfectly resonable to hide/remove the suggested default pages or sections.
-There are two ways to do it as mentioned below.
+Not all of the sections/pages provided in the PPN Toolbox will be relevant for all PPNs.
+Irrelevant/unwanted sections/pages can either be disabled temporarily or permanently removed by following the instructions below.

 #### Disabled temporarily

-If you want to not include a page/section temporarily from the website, but you wanna keep the files in the repo for future purpose you can use `ignoreFiles` in the config settings.
-With this setting you can specify the folder or file name to not include in the built website, below you can find some examples settings.
+If you do not want to display a page/section, but think that you might want to display it later, then you can temporarily disable it.
+Temporarily disabling the page/section will ensure that the relevant files/code will remain in your repository, making them easy to activate later.
+In order to temporarily disable a page/section, list it under `ignoreFiles` in the config settings.

-- To not include the whole `highlights` section
+-  For example, to disable the `highlights` section:

 ```yaml
 ignoreFiles:
    - highlights
 ```

-- To not include only demo highlight 2
+- To disable the 'demo highlight 2' page within the highlight section:
 ```yaml
 ignoreFiles:
    - demo2_highlight.md
 ```

-- To not include the multiple sections (`news` and `events`) and pages (demo highlight 2)
+- To disable multiple sections (`news` and `events`) and pages (demo highlight 2):
 ```yaml
 ignoreFiles:
    - news